TO EACH HIS OWN CINTURATO

 Invented by Pirelli in the 1950s, the Cinturato was called “Extraordinary” by Juan Manuel Fangio.

-The Argentinean ace, five times Formula 1 world champion between 1950 and 1957, was impressed by its absolute driving precision: unthinkable in those years for a traditional cross-ply tyre.
+The Argentinean ace, five times Formula 1 world champion between 1950 and 1957, was impressed by its absolute driving precision: unthinkable in those years for a traditional cross-ply tire.

-More rigid than cross-ply tyres, the Cinturato was the first tyre with a radial structure which wrapped around the carcass like a belt (Cintura in Italian).
+More rigid than cross-ply tires, the Cinturato was the first tire with a radial structure which wrapped around the carcass like a belt (Cintura in Italian).
 The result was a markedly sporting product, which was to make history.
 Later, the textile fibre of the first Cinturato was replaced by metal cord which gives even more rigidity to the structure: the very best for sports driving.

-Over the years the construction philosophy of the Cinturato was applied to tyres for industrial vehicles and agricultural tractors.
+Over the years the construction philosophy of the Cinturato was applied to tires for industrial vehicles and agricultural tractors.